aesawy83-ai/AI-Facade-Inspection/docs/problem_framing.md

 This project addresses the information gap between physical façade assets and digital models by using AI-based computer vision to detect visible defects from imagery.
 The longer-term objective is to generate structured façade condition information that can support BIM-linked workflows and future digital twin integration.

-The current repository focuses on the detection layer of this system using YOLOvXXX-based crack detection.
+The current repository focuses on the detection layer of this system using YOLOv8-based crack detection.